-This topic describes how to use DMS or a client to connect to a PolarDB-O cluster.
+This topic describes how to use Data Management (DMS) or a client to connect to a PolarDB database cluster.

-Use DMS to connect to a PolarDB-O cluster
+Use DMS to connect to a PolarDB cluster

-Data Management (DMS) provides an integrated solution for data management.
-DMS supports data management, schema management, access control, BI charts, trend analysis, data tracing, performance optimization, and server management.
-DMS supports relational databases such as MySQL, SQL Server, and PostgreSQL, as well as NoSQL databases such as MongoDB and Redis.
-DMS also supports the management of Linux servers.
+DMS provides an integrated solution for data management.
+DMS supports data management, schema management, access security, BI charts, data trends, data tracking, performance optimization, and server management.
+DMS allows you to manage relational databases such as MySQL, SQL Server, and PostgreSQL, as well as NoSQL databases such as MongoDB and Redis.
+You can also use DMS to manage Linux servers.

 - Log on to the PolarDB console.

-- In the upper right corner of the Overview page, click Log On to Database to go to the RDS Database Logon page.
+- In the upper-right corner of the Overview page, click Log On to Database.

-Use a client to connect to a PolarDB-O cluster
+Use a client to connect to a PolarDB cluster

-You can also use the pgAdmin 4 client to connect to an Apsara PolarDB cluster.
+You can also use the pgAdmin 4 client to connect to a PolarDB cluster.

 - Right-click Servers and choose , as shown in the following figure.

-- On the General tab of the Create - Server dialog box that appears, enter the name of the server, as shown in the following
+- On the General tab of the create-server page, enter the name of the server.

-- Click the Connection tab and specify the information of the destination instance.
-These parameters are
+- Click the Connection tab and specify the information of the cluster to be connected.
+The following table

 Table 1.
 Parameters Parameter Description Host name/address

-Enter the endpoint of the PolarDB-O cluster.
-To view the endpoint and port information of the PolarDB-O cluster, perform the following steps:
+Enter the endpoint of the PolarDB cluster.
+To view the endpoint and port information of the PolarDB cluster, perform the following steps:

-- In the Endpoints section, view the endpoint and port information.
+- In the Endpoints section, view the endpoint of the PolarDB cluster.

-Port The port of the cluster.
+Port Enter the port of the PolarDB-O cluster.
 Default value: 1521.
-Maintenance database Enter the maintenance database.
+Maintenance database Enter the name of the maintenance database.
 Default value: postgres.
-Username The username of the account of the PolarDB-O cluster.
-For more information, see Create database accounts.
-Password The password of the account for the PolarDB-O cluster.
+Username The account of the PolarDB cluster.
+For more information about how to create an account, see Create database accounts.
+Password The account password of the PolarDB cluster.